 Cheese Toasties: One stall showcases Ireland’s vibrant artisan cheese industry by serving up delicious cheese toasties.
 Made with a selection of locally produced cheeses and served on fresh Irish soda bread, these toasties offer a warm, indulgent snack.

 Hot Chocolate: Nothing wards off the winter chill like a cup of hot chocolate.
-The Christmas markets in Wicklow feature several stalls serving this classic treat, often with the option to add a dash of Irish cream liqueur for an extra festive kick.
+It’s a classic treat, often with the option to add a dash of Irish cream liqueur for an extra festive kick.

 Handmade Woollens: Wicklow, known as the ‘Garden of Ireland’, has a rich tradition of sheep farming.
-You’ll find beautifully handcrafted woollen goods at the Christmas market, ranging from warm jumpers and hats to intricately woven scarves and mittens.
+You’ll find beautifully handcrafted woollen goods, ranging from warm jumpers and hats to intricately woven scarves and mittens.

 Irish Whiskeys and Craft Beers: Reflecting the county’s vibrant drinks industry, a selection of locally produced Irish whiskeys and craft beers are available for purchase.
 These make a perfect gift for the discerning drink connoisseur, offering a taste of Wicklow’s brewing and distilling traditions.